biomedical-signal-processing/sleepyland/README.md

 > ❗GOOD TO KNOW❗
 >
 > Running `.sh` and `.ps1` scripts will also update SLEEPYLAND, automatically pulling the latest version of the shared Docker images.

->❗WARNING❗
->
->**Windows Users:**
-> SLEEPYLAND runs via Docker.
-Before running the script, ensure Docker Desktop is installed on your system.
-You can easily download it from [Docker's official website](https://www.docker.com/products/docker-desktop/).
->
-> > *In the future, this step will be handled automatically.*
->
-> Once downloaded, check if Docker is installed and running by opening a terminal and typing:
-> ```powershell
-> docker --version
-> ```
-> If the command returns the Docker version, you are ready to proceed from the step 1.

 > **Windows Users:**
 >